 Silkbody designer Emily Cooper

-You can also take a look at this snapshot of the process for the commercial production of Silkbody's silk in China.
+Take a look at the snapshot below of the process for the commercial production of Silkbody's silk in China.
 It's worth noting that the production of silk (sericulture) still follows the same methods that were developed 5000 years ago in China.
 That's 3000 years BC!
 That's a very long time ago, making silk a truly amazing, ancient fibre.
 We're so lucky to be able to wear a fibre today that was reserved only for royalty for many centuries - and understandably so when you learn how it is produced!

 1. Every Silkbody garment begins with a tiny caterpillar hatched from an egg laid by the silk moth.